Purpose

 1.

-Treatment and disease information: The emphasis here
+Treatment and disease information:

-research protocols and studies.
-The efficacy and side
+of diagnostic information, research protocols and studies.

-effects of chemotherapy, radiation and surgery are a frequent
+and surgery are a frequent topic.
+Alternative treatments

-advocates on the List who follow current research keep
+are often discussed.
+Patient advocates on the List who

-the List community updated with the latest in current
+with the latest in current and potential treatments.

 2.

-Practical information: This includes, in part, local
+Practical information: This includes, in part,

-advocacy efforts, media involvement with breast cancer,
+issues, advocacy efforts, media involvement with breast

-etc. On-line resources are often mentioned and up-dated
+referrals, etc. On-line resources are often mentioned

-on the List.
+and up-dated on the List.

 3.

-Personal Experiences: Because there is such a large
+Personal Experiences: Because

-pool of participants, there are almost always several
+there are many participants, there are almost always several

 people on the List who have had a similar procedure, side